congnghia0609/uts-rabbit/README.md

 # uts-rabbit
-uts-rabbit is module RabbitMQ Client
+uts-rabbit is a module RabbitMQ Client

 ## Maven
 ```Xml